 1992.
 Vic and Margaret Ball give $800,000 to AFE to provide internships and scholarships for students interested in pursuing careers in greenhouse production.
-The donation represents the largest in the group's history.
+The donation represents the largest in the group’s history at the time.

 1997.
-The corpus grows to about $9 million.
-Grant funding grows to about $5 million.
+The corpus grows to about $9 million, and grant funding grows to about $5 million.

 2001.
 In honor of former chairman Jim Botsis, the Endowment establishes the Jim Botsis Wholesaler’s Educational Program to benefit wholesalers.
 For the next 10 years, the Endowment gives $2,500 to the Wholesaler Florists & Florist Supplier Association for educational programming.